-7 Conservation of safe water
+6 Conservation of safe water

 Any stored water can become contaminated and unsafe again if it is stored for hours or days (depending on the temperature) and if there is no residual disinfectant.
 Therefore, a conservation method is necessary when the water is not consumed shortly after disinfection.
-Silver ions which inactivate some germs and block bacterial growth preserve clean water for up to 6 months [24].
+Clean containers are a prerequisite for any plan to store safe water.
+Silver ions which inactivate some germs and block bacterial growth preserve clean water for up to 6 months [26].
 Compared to silver ions, chlorination is less stable and provides conservation only for a few days, depending on water temperature as well as exposition to sunlight and air.
 Some disinfection products contain both, hypochlorite and silver, and therefore they fit with any water problem in the mountains, except for cysts and eggs of some parasites, which can be easily filtered (see above).
-Of course, clean containers are a prerequisite for the conservation of safe water.

 Note: In contrast to common belief pure silver ions are not sufficient to disinfect water!
 For initial disinfection, always use products containing a halogen component (or other disinfection method).
 Silver ions are recommended for conservation only!
-Be careful: Too high concentrations of silver ions cause pitting corrosion in aluminium containers.
+Be careful: Too high a concentration of silver ions cause pitting corrosion in aluminium containers.

-8 Special recommendations for commercial mountaineering or guided groups
+7 Special recommendations for commercial mountaineering or guided groups